pustotnik/zenmake/docs/quickstart.rst

         cxxflags  : -O2
       default : debug

-Then you can run ``zenmake`` in the root of project and ZenMake will build current project:
+Once you have the config, run ``zenmake`` in the root of the project and ZenMake does the build:

 .. code-block:: console